SAP-samples/cloud-sfsf-benefits-ext/README.md

 ```

 ### Configure backend connectivity
 The sample application uses backend connectivity to SAP SuccessFactors to fetch the logged in user details.
 To configure this connectivity, you use the `hcmcloud-create-connection` SDK command.
-The result of its execution will be a destination named `sap_hcmcloud_core_odata` on subscription level in the SAP Cloud Platform and a corresponding OAuth client in your SAP SuccessFactors tenant.
+The result of its execution will be a destination named `sap_hcmcloud_core_odata` on subscription level in the SAP Business Technology Platform and a corresponding OAuth client in your SAP SuccessFactors tenant.
 The destination is configured with `OAuth2SAMLBearerAssertion` authentication and at runtime the end user will be propagated with the backend API calls to SAP SuccessFactors.

 ```
 neo hcmcloud-create-connection --account <ext_account_name> --application <dev_account_name>:benefits --host <hana.ondemand.com> --user <SAP_user_id>